dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

 `StringIndexer <https://spark.apache.org/docs/2.3.1/api/scala/index.html#org.apache.spark.ml.feature.StringIndexer>`_.
 but it has not been accelerated by by Spark-Rapids, which means it will be fallen back to CPU to run and cause performance issue.
-Instead, we use an alternative way to acheive this goal by the following code
+Instead, we use an alternative way to acheive the same goal by the following code

 .. code-block:: scala